 With this in mind, I put together a post with a list of free or very cheap online learning resources.
 Being able to add highly sought after skills to your resume will only help you, and all of those learning resources provide the tools you need to get those skills.

-Work from home scams give telecommuting a bad name!
-I've run across so many people who swear they will never, ever apply for work from home again because they were taken in by scams and just have no trust left for anything.
-This is completely understandable!
+Work from home scams give telecommuting a bad name.
+I've run across so many people who refuse to apply for work from home again because they got scammed.
+These people no longer trust anything, and that's completely understandable!

-But there are lots of obvious red flags that should help you avoid all the scams if you just familiarize yourself with them.
-Watch out for payment requests, unsolicited emails, extremely vague information, little to no contact information, outrageous income claims, and so-called work from home companies with names that include the words “pay day,” “profit,” “wealth,” “freedom,” “fortune,” and so forth.
+Red flags to watch out for include payment requests, unsolicited emails, extremely vague information, little to no contact information, outrageous income claims, and so-called work from home companies with names that include the words “pay day,” “profit,” “wealth,” “freedom,” “fortune,” and so forth.